Lejseta/MirellaMLPortfolio.github.io/README.md

-As I had limited time, I chose 2 datasets from Kaggle.
+Due to time limitations I chose two datasets from Kaggle.